-Our sister company, Phat Kat Music, has been in the Music Publishing business for over a decade and can assist in registering and administrating your music.
+Our sister company, Phat Kat Music, has been in the Music Publishing business for over 2 decades and can assist in registering and administrating your music.
 Working hand in hand with EMI Publishing for many years, Phat Kat Music can facilitate, collect and distribute royalties for you and your artists, so you can focus on the business of making music.

 It is important to note that Mechanical Royalties are deducted by a number of Download Sites and Mobile Service Providers.
 These are normally paid to collecting societies and can range from 6 – 10% of each track sold.
 So it is important to have your works registered and a music publisher collect these for you.
 If your music is not properly registered in all the territories of the world, you cannot receive your royalties and you stand to lose a valuable additional revue stream.

-As part of our music publishing service we also look for synchronization deals for your music such as television programs, movies, documentaries, adverts etc. This can be hugely lucrative and should be a very important part of your business.
+As part of our music publishing service we also make available your music for synchronization deals to be used in television programs, movies, documentaries, adverts etc.

 What Is Music Publishing